Have We Fallen Out Of Love With French Skincare?

 @alexeducatedmess Replying to @dpbrooklyn90 not saying its a bad product, just that there’s nothing special really and there are so many moisturizers with these ingredients PLUS additional benefits #skincare #cosmeticchemist #frenchpharmacy #hyaluronicacid ♬ original sound - alex

-First, Alex broke down Laluset's Hyaluronic Acid Cream, which some TikTokers are referring to as the 'most powerful hyaluronic acid'.
-As a cosmetic chemist, Alex tells R29 that she isn't too impressed.
+First, Padgett broke down Laluset's Hyaluronic Acid Cream, which some TikTokers are referring to as the 'most powerful hyaluronic acid'.
+As a cosmetic chemist, Padgett tells R29 that she isn't too impressed.
 She hits home that it's not a bad product at all, and that lots of people love it.
 But the star ingredient (0.2% hyaluronic acid) isn't exactly groundbreaking.
-"I cannot tell you how many basic moisturisers I've formulated that have a much higher percentage of hyaluronic acid," said Alex, who added that she thinks the very hyped up label isn't justified.
+"I cannot tell you how many basic moisturizers I've formulated that have a much higher percentage of hyaluronic acid," said Padgett, who added that she thinks the very hyped up label isn't justified.

-Alex's next video on Embryolisse's Lait-Crème Concentré Moisturiser went viral.
-"I have no idea where this hype is coming from," said Alex.
+Padgett's next video on Embryolisse's Lait-Crème Concentré went viral.
+"I have no idea where this hype is coming from," said Padgett.
 "I'm not saying that every product out there has to have every active ingredient in the book, plus insane benefits, as sometimes less is more.
 But this is one of the most basic structural formulas I've seen."
 Of course, that's not a bad thing.
-Alex explains that makeup artists in the comments touted the moisturiser as the one product they can use on all clients, as they claim it doesn't cause irritation.
+Padgett explains that makeup artists in the comments touted the moisturizer as the one product they can use on all clients, as they claim it doesn't cause irritation.
 Sure enough, it does provide a satisfyingly smooth canvas under makeup.
-But Alex says that the product's viral status is surprising to see when you study the ingredients list closely.
+But Padgett says that the product's viral status is surprising to see when you study the ingredients list closely.

 Advertisement

-What excites Alicia is problem solving and innovation, which she says she hasn't seen in the many French skincare products she has tried.
+What excites Lartey is problem solving and innovation, which she says she hasn't seen in the many French skincare products she has tried.
 She thinks that French skincare is best suited to those with dry skin.
-But perhaps it's this simplicity which is the biggest pull.
+But perhaps it's the simplicity that's the biggest pull.
 Following the trend for 10-step skincare routines, many of us wrecked our skin barrier by overusing ingredients like retinol and exfoliating acids, resulting in sensitivity and dryness.
-Sometimes, simplicity is what skin needs, says board certified dermatologist, Ranella Hirsch, particularly if it's dry and dehydrated.
+Sometimes, simplicity is what skin needs, says board certified dermatologist, Ranella Hirsch, MD, FAAD, particularly if it's dry and dehydrated.

 Charlotte Palermino is the CEO and co-founder of Dieux Skin.
 Half French, she knows a thing or two about French skincare.
 Though it is famed for its simplicity, she thinks we're over-complicating it.
 Could this be giving French skincare a bad name?
-"It's more the maximalism in which we are approaching it," Charlotte told R29, hinting at various French pharmacy haul videos online.
-She asks, "Do you really need 12 barrier balms, 4 hydrating cleansers and 10 variations of the same moisturiser?"
-The best thing about French skincare is that it's basic, Charlotte said on TikTok, but it is slowly becoming convoluted.
+"It's more the maximalism in which we are approaching it," Palermino told R29, hinting at various French pharmacy haul videos online.
+She asks, "Do you really need 12 barrier balms, 4 hydrating cleansers, and 10 variations of the same moisturizer?"
+The best thing about French skincare is that it's basic, Palermino said on TikTok, but it is slowly becoming convoluted.

 Advertisement

-Dr Ranella agrees: "The bursting shelfie phenomenon [as seen on TikTok] is one that many people like me fervently wish would meet its end," she tells R29.
+Dr. Hirsch agrees: "The bursting shelfie phenomenon [as seen on TikTok] is one that many people, like me, fervently wish would meet its end," she tells R29.
 "Buying more products than one face could ever use encourages so much waste."
 That's not all, though.
-"Every new product or product category you add to your face dials up the opportunities for irritation and allergy," she says — even if it is a supposedly plain formula.
+"Every new product or product category you add to your face dials up the opportunities for irritation and allergy," she says — even if it is a supposedly-plain formula.

-Charlotte says that for most of us, skin isn't in a state of crisis.
-In other words, you probably don't need a barrier repair product in the form of the thick French cream you've seen go viral online.
-"Barrier repair products are for when you mess with your barrier," she explains, "say if you get a [chemical] peel, you get laser or your skin is just going through it."
-Granted, using something that keeps your skin moisturised, protected and balanced is important.
-Charlotte recommends a solid moisturiser, but says that you can get a lot of what you find in France anywhere in the world.
-"There are a few textural differences and some more sustainable swaps are being made," says Charlotte, "but overall, it's the same."
-Sure enough, the UK boasts plenty of brilliant and affordable skincare products, which take inspiration from the simplicity of many cult French brands.
-Byoma, CeraVe, Cetaphil and Simple are just a handful of R29 favourites.
+Palermino says that for most of us, skin isn't in a state of crisis.
+In other words, you probably don't need a barrier-repair product in the form of the thick French cream you've seen go viral online.
+"Barrier repair products are for when you mess with your barrier," she explains, "say if you get a [chemical] peel, you get laser, or your skin is just going through it."
+Granted, using something that keeps your skin moisturized, protected, and balanced is important.
+Palermino recommends a solid moisturizer, but says that you can get a lot of what you find in France anywhere in the world.
+"There are a few textural differences and some more sustainable swaps are being made," says Palermino, "but overall, it's the same."

+Padgett believes a good moisturizer should at least have some humectants (which help skin attract and retain water) such as squalane, ceramides, and glycerin.
+"Of course, a 'good' moisturizer doesn't have to have those things," says Padgett, "but if they're charging $30 for a product, I'd expect it to have some humectants at the very least.
+Glycerin is cheap, doesn't cause irritation, and is highly effective.
+I think I was mostly surprised that [Embryolisse's] Creme Lait didn't even have that!"
+On the other hand, if you are using a buzzy French product and love it, that's all that matters, says Padgett.
+"My main objective in sharing my opinion on that was: You guys are getting ripped off!"

 Advertisement